reduviidae/deep_forest_api/README.md

 # To See Chat App

-Please review the video-demo branch to see the working version of the simple chat and draw feature.
+Please review the demo-local branch to see the working version of the simple chat and draw feature.

 To run the backend will require several steps:
 - Open three tabs in your terminal in the same directory.